Trindad/graph-visual-rhythm/README.md

 ### Dataset:

-TAPAS Cologne is used that is available to download in http://kolntrace.project.citi-lab.fr/
+TAPAS Cologne is used.
+You can download it in this link http://kolntrace.project.citi-lab.fr/

 ### Generating graphs: